Mu-Y/academic-kickstart/content/publication/faster_rcnn/index.md

 ### Results

-When fed with a video where pedestrians appear during specific frames, the network will process the video and output a new video with pedestrians marked by the bouding boxes.
+When fed with a video where pedestrians appear during specific frames, the network will process and output a new video with pedestrians marked by the bouding boxes.

 ![picture demo](./Picture3.png)